Rainbow1nTheDark/RateCasterArb/README.md

 ## Future Directions

 We believe in decentralized social applications and will be focusing on integrating and mapping Farcaster IDs to provided reviews.
 This will allow us to see Warpcaster profiles attached to the reviews, enhancing credibility and trust.

-## Contribution and Community

-Rate Caster is an open-source project, and community contributions are highly valued.
-Whether you're a developer, writer, or enthusiast, your input is welcome!

 ## Contact Us